dgleba/550dkrcolbrail/vue-eg-552-yards/vue-eg-552-b-yard/vue-eg-552c/__status_ok__from..okta-vue-node-example.md

 some of it works.
 cors error on edit.

-some actions like put were not in cors setup in rails config/application.rb
+some actions, like put, were not in cors setup in rails config/application.rb